programsounds/interactive-dmx-p1/README.md

 ### Module operations

-See BeamClientBPTest patch included in the test folder.
+See BeamControllerBPTest patch included in the test folder.
 The test patch uses some modules from [yk.abstractions](https://github.com/programsounds/yk.abstractions).

 ## BeamServer

 BeamServer is a Max project and requires [Beam for Max](https://beam.showsync.com/beam-for-max) license assigned to the computer to run it.
-This server program controls the Betopper fixtures by ArtNet protocol either by receiving the control messages from the BeamClient module described above or directly from this server program.
+This server program controls the Betopper fixtures by ArtNet protocol either by receiving the control messages from the BeamController module described above or directly from this server program.

 ### Setup procedure